shilatorkaby/Breast-Cancer-Histopathology-Classification/README.md

 The dataset can be downloaded from here: https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images

-The dataset contain 2 classes:
+The dataset contains 2 classes:
 1. Benign Tumor -
   Benign tumors are those that stay in their primary location without invading other sites of     the body.
 Benign tumors tend to grow slowly and have distinct borders.
 2. Malignant Tumor-